 What types of safety glass do bi-fold doors use?

 Because bi-fold doors are mostly glazing, the glass needs to be very strong and shatterproof.
-As noted above, aluminium doors generally come with toughened glass as standard, but there’s also the option of laminated glass, if enhancing the security of your doors is a top priority.
+As noted above, aluminium doors generally come with security glass as standard, but there’s also the option of laminated glass, if enhancing the security of your doors is a top priority.

 We explain the difference between these two types of glass below.